moonmaster9000/couch_photo/README.markdown

 ## XMP Metadata

 Need to access the XMP Metadata on your original?
-It's as simple as adding xmp_metadata! into your document definition.
+It's as simple as adding `extract_xmp_metadata!` into your document definition.

 ```ruby
 class Image < CouchRest::Model::Base